MRU-CSIS-1501/201804.tut.01/README.md

 1. Develop an algorithm
 1. Test the algorithm with simple inputs
 1. Translate the algorithm into Java
-1. Compile and test (repeat until "done")
+1. Compile and test (repeat until "done", or "given up all hope")

 We'll be doing parts 1 through 3 in this lab.